 - Three months of residency in the county

-How to File a Divorce Petition
+How Do You File a Divorce Petition?

 The petition itself can be a court form that is fairly brief and not very detailed.
 It provides information about the marriage, such as names of spouses and date of marriage, as well as the reason for divorce, which is very vague.

 Once your divorce petition is filed, your former spouse will receive a copy and may be permitted to file an answer, though no answer is required.
 In addition, if a party requests it, a court date may be set to discuss preliminary matters and enter temporary orders such as a temporary child support order.

 There are two types of divorce: uncontested divorce and contested divorce.
 Uncontested divorces are called such because there are no outstanding issues for the court to consider and rule on.
-The divorce is uncontested because:

 - You and your former spouse have no property or debts